jordankaiser/designreport/README.md

 ### Webpack analyzer

 To analyze the webpack bundle run `npm run analyze`.
 That will generate a report at `.nuxt/stats/client.html`.

+### ScrollMagic setup.

+When attemping to import the library as normal I got an error, `window not defined`.
+The issue was we needed this JS library to run before instatiating the root of the Vue application.
+See [The Plugins Directory](https://nuxtjs.org/guide/plugins#vue-plugins).
+The key thing is is when importing a libary via the plugin object in nuxt.config.js we're laoding the plugin before mounting the app, thus the plugin now know what `window` is.

+I got this setup while looking at libraries to solve this issue.
+This person describes how to get ScrollMagic and GSAP working without any libaries.
+[How to avoid this plugin in Nuxt 2.0+](https://github.com/pirony/ks-vue-scrollmagic/issues/13).

+Things I want to look at adjusting.

+- Look at seperating out GSAP and ScrollMagic into seperate plugin imports.

 ## References